devleni/pokedex/README.md

-A Pokédex app with searchbox coded in React.
-Information on individual Pokémon is requested via fetch() from a JSON file I built and hosted myself (https://devleni.github.io/pokemon-gen1/pokemon.json).
+A Pokédex app for generation 1 with searchbox, coded in React.
+Information on individual Pokémon is requested via fetch() from a JSON file I'm hosting here: https://devleni.github.io/pokemon-gen1/pokemon.json.